- Current section: 1 Introduction

 Designed products surround us all and range from bus tickets to buildings.
 This unit...

 Designed products surround us all and range from bus tickets to buildings.
 This unit focuses firmly on usability and the increasingly important phenomenon of people-centred design.
 It aims to inform consumers of design (i.e., all of us) about this crucial characteristic of design.
-The unit is derived from the Open University course T211 on Design and Designing, but as well as stimulating interest in areas of concern for producers of design it might also provide an introduction to engineering, manufacturing and business studies.
+In addition to stimulating interest in areas of concern for producers of design, this unit might also provide an introduction to engineering, manufacturing and business studies.

 After studying this unit you should: